BEST BOOKS ON SIMPLIFYING LIFE AND LIVING INTENTIONALLY

 OTHER SUGGESTIONS FOR BOOKS ON SIMPLIFYING LIFE

-If you have any suggestions to add to this list, I’d love to hear from you!
-Please email me at firstname.lastname@example.org.
+If you have any suggestions to add to this list or you’d like to share your own recommendations for books on simplifying life and intentional living, please drop a note in the comments or email me.
+I’d love to hear from you!
+Please email me at email@example.com.

 Here are some articles and resources to help you explore what simplicity could mean for you:

 - The Minimalist Mindset: How to think like a Minimalist